 Amazon introduces new robots 'Sequoia' and 'Digit' to its warehouses, successfully speeding up inventory identification by up to 75% and order processing by up to 25% - GIGAZINE

-To ensure this fundamental research can benefit more than just Amazon, Amazon announced a new commercial agreement with AI robotics company Covariant.
-Covariant builds advanced AI models that enable robots to see, reason, and act in their surroundings, supporting a range of warehouse automation tasks.
-Amazon cited Covariant's 'iterative, customer-centric approach to developing technology that solves the toughest challenges in warehouse automation, and its deep understanding of end-to-end processes.'
+To ensure that this fundamental research can benefit more than just Amazon, Amazon announced a new commercial agreement with AI robotics company Covariant.
+Covariant builds advanced AI models that enable robots to see, reason, and act in their surroundings, supporting a wide range of warehouse automation tasks.
+Amazon cited Covariant's 'iterative, customer-centric approach to developing technology that solves the toughest challenges in warehouse automation and its deep understanding of end-to-end processes.'

-in Software, Hardware, Posted by logu_ii
+in AI, Hardware, Software, Posted by logu_ii